ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Throughout this document, the following terms and conventions apply:

 - **IP Address:** An IPv4 or IPv6 address as defined in {{!RFC4291}}.
-- **16‑Byte Representation:** A fixed-length representation used for both IPv4 (via IPv4‑mapped IPv6) and IPv6 addresses.
+- **16-Byte Representation:** A fixed-length representation used for both IPv4 (via IPv4-mapped IPv6) and IPv6 addresses.
 - **Tweak:** A non‑secret, additional input to a tweakable block cipher that further randomizes the output.
 - **Deterministic Encryption:** Encryption that always produces the same ciphertext for a given input and key.
-- **Non‑Deterministic Encryption:** Encryption that produces different ciphertexts for the same input due to the inclusion of a randomly sampled tweak.
+- **Non-Deterministic Encryption:** Encryption that produces different ciphertexts for the same input due to the inclusion of a randomly sampled tweak.
-- **(Input, Tweak) Collision:** A scenario where the same input is encrypted with the same tweak; this reveals that the input was repeated but not the input's value.
+- **(Input, Tweak) Collision:** A scenario where the same input is encrypted with the same tweak.
+This reveals that the input was repeated but not the input's value.

 # IP Address Conversion

-This section describes the conversion of IP addresses to and from a 16‑byte representation.
-This conversion is necessary to operate a 128‑bit cipher on both IPv4 and IPv6 addresses.
+This section describes the conversion of IP addresses to and from a 16-byte representation.
+This conversion is necessary to operate a 128-bit cipher on both IPv4 and IPv6 addresses.

 ## Converting to a 16‑Byte Representation

 ### IPv6 Addresses

-IPv6 addresses are natively 128 bits and are converted directly using network‑byte order (big‑endian) as specified in {{!RFC4291}}.
+IPv6 addresses are natively 128 bits and are converted directly using network byte order (big-endian) as specified in {{!RFC4291}}.

 _Example:_